shmizhang/xovee.github.io/README.md

 ## Design Experience

-Designing a website is really a challenging task, not the technical parts but the designs.
+Designing a website from scratch is really a challenging task, not the technical parts but the designs.

 It's just like a competition.
-Player A tells me to put many fancy functions and content on the page, but player B tells me you need to be concise and clear, don't put too much on the website, otherwise the visitor's attention would be distracted.
+Player A tells me to put many fancy stuffs on the page, but player B tells me you need to be concise and clear, otherwise the visitor's attention would be distracted.

-As a result, I was sometimes busying on adding features to my site, and the next day I delete them all.
+As a result, I was sometimes busying on adding features and the next day I deleted them all.

-Anyway, I prefer a simple design and control myself not to obey this rule.
+Anyway, I prefer a simple design and keep controlling myself not to obey this rule.

 ## Resue